At a glance

-Consider this scenario: Your child is struggling with his math homework.
-Instead of yelling and giving up, he tells you how frustrated he is and asks for help.
-Or this one: Your child’s friend gets some upsetting news and cancels their plans to hang out.
-Your child understands why his friend doesn’t feel like socializing and makes other plans.
+Consider this scenario: Samuel is struggling with his math homework.
+Instead of yelling and giving up, he tells his mom how frustrated he is and asks for help.
+Or this one: Samuel’s friend gets some upsetting news and cancels their plans to hang out.
+Samuel understands why his friend doesn’t feel like socializing and makes other plans.

 Emotional intelligence can be especially helpful to kids with learning and thinking differences.
 At the same time, certain learning and thinking differences make it harder for some kids to develop it.
 Learn more about EI and how you can help your child build this key ability.

 EI is the ability to be smart about feelings — our own and other people’s.
 It involves being able to notice, understand and act on emotions in an effective way.